 7. Oleic acid – aka oleyl stearate, oleyl oleate, or tallow

-This animal fat is used as a softening and conditioning emollient in nail polish, soap, moisturizers and make-up.
+Companies use this animal fat as a softening and conditioning emollient in nail polish, soap, moisturizers, and makeup.
 Oleic acid can be plant-derived from a number of sources, including coconut, olives, and nuts.
-These forms may be labelled as vegan.
+These forms may be labeled as vegan.

 8. Animal hair

-This can be found in brushes – even ones labelled ‘cruelty-free’, and is often sourced from fox, sable, horse, goat, mink and squirrel.
+This can be found in brushes – even ones listed as “cruelty-free” – and is often sourced from fox, sable, horse, goat, mink, and squirrel.

 Animal hair – particularly mink – is also sometimes used in false eyelashes.
 Synthetic options are available.

 9. Stearic acid

-Generally derived from pigs’ stomachs (also cows and sheep), this ingredient is commonly found in deodorant, soaps, hair products and moisturizers.
+Generally derived from pigs’ stomachs (as well as cows and sheep), stearic acid is often found in deodorant, soaps, hair products and moisturizers.
 A vegan alternative (also called stearic acid) can be derived from plant fats.

 As well as being cruelty-free, the vegan version is also less likely to irritate the skin.

 10. Carmine – aka cochineal, natural red 4, E120, and C.I.
 75470

-This red colourant, which is often used in lipsticks, blushes and nail polish, is derived from insects.
+This red colorant, which is often used in lipsticks, blushes and nail polish, is derived from insects.
 The cochineals are crushed and the color is extracted, with tens of thousands of the creatures killed to produce mere grams of dye.

 Used in lots of anti-ageing products, as well as lip plumping items, this fibrous protein is derived from animal tissue, bone, skin, or ligaments – often from cows.
 The efficacy of collagen, in terms of whether it can even penetrate the skin, is questionable.

-Plant-based alternatives include soya protein and almond oil.
+Plant-based alternatives include soy protein and almond oil.

 Often used in the same kind of products as collagen, elastin is also a protein extracted from the muscles, ligaments and aortas of animals.
 Vegan alternatives include hyaluronic acid and MSM.

 Keratin comes from the hair and horns of animals, and is often found in strengthening nail and hair products.
-Soya protein and almond oil are used as vegan alternatives.
+Soy protein and almond oil are used as vegan alternatives.

-Sometimes labelled as cera alba, this wax is often used in cosmetics to keep emulsions from separating into its oil and liquid components.
-It is commonly used in mascara too.
+Sometimes labeled as cera alba, this wax is often used in cosmetics to keep emulsions from separating into its oil and liquid components.
+Beauty brands use it in mascara too.